opsmop/opsmop/docs/source/setup.rst

 ----------------------------

 There are lots of new things and some part of the documentation may even be lies!
-Actually no, but we're working on a lot of things.

-We'd love to help you out.
+Actually no, but we're working on a lot of things yet.
+We'd love to help you out and hear about what you want to do.
 Stop by the :ref:`forum` and get to know us.
 Understanding what you want to do helps us build a better OpsMop.

 Next Steps